Moderate

 2026

-As of March 2026, Grand Rapids adopted ADU reforms through Housing NOW and has continued evaluating additional by-right changes to lower barriers.
+As of April 2026, Grand Rapids permits ADUs in most residential zones as part of the Housing NOW package and has continued evaluating additional by-right changes to lower barriers.
+Detached ADUs must meet size, setback, and owner-occupancy conditions set by the city.

 Where to Park